WKNFP026: Form 990 Workshop

 Description

-Form 990 may be the IRS’s most revealing—and most exasperating—public facing filing, and Eve Borenstein is back to help practitioners cut through its chaos with clarity, humor, and a healthy dose of irreverence.
+Form 990 may be the IRS’s most revealing—and most exasperating—public-facing filing.
+Eve Borenstein is back to help practitioners cut through its chaos with clarity, humor, and a healthy dose of irreverence.
 This combined session brings together the essential groundwork every preparer needs with a deep dive into how to approach and prepare the 990’s underlying “Core Form” and the three schedules that generate the most confusion: Schedules A, B, and O.

 Objective